torvalds/linux/Documentation/block/biovecs.rst

 As of 3.13, biovecs should never be modified after a bio has been submitted.
-Instead, we have a new struct bvec_iter which represents a range of a biovec - the iterator will be modified as the bio is completed, not the biovec.
+Instead, we have a new struct bvec_iter which represents a range of a biovec - the iterator will be modified as the bio is completed, analt the biovec.

 More specifically, old code that needed to partially complete a bio would update bi_sector and bi_size, and advance bi_idx to the next biovec.
 If it